 Where to live in Slovakia

 One of the first questions a British expat will ask themselves before settling down in Slovakia is where to live.
-The two most popular cities for expats are Bratislava and Kosice.
+Bratislava and Kosice are among the most popular cities for expats.

 When it comes to Bratislava, you need to consider the fact that this city is divided into five districts, with Bratislava 1 being the most popular among expats.
 This is because there are many refurbished historical buildings and most amenities are within walking distance.
 Meanwhile, Bratislava 2 has modern residential complexes, shopping centres, business centres and hotels.
 Bratislava 3 is the most expensive of all the districts and it’s a popular destination for weekend trips.
 Bratislava 4 offers two international schools, which is ideal if you’re considering moving to Slovakia with your little ones.
 Finally, Bratislava 5 offers popular and modern shopping centres, which are built near residential areas.

 Another city to consider moving to is Kosice.
 According to sources, it is a charming place full of friendly people, top-notch restaurants and excellent parks.
 In addition, it is popular for its cultural events, while the plethora of universities there generates a great workforce for the companies surrounding the city.
 What’s more, Kosice offers easy access to air, road, bus or train all over Europe.